karllark/dust_extinction/docs/dust_extinction/extinction.rst

 Attenuation includes two additional effects not include in extinction.
 These are scattering of photons into the observation beam and sources extinguished by different columns of dust.
-These two additional sources results in the ratio of dust attenuations at two different wavelengths does *varies* with different amounts total system dust.
+These two additional sources results in the ratio of dust attenuations at two different wavelengths *varying* with different amounts total system dust.
 These two additional effects mean that the measurement and/or theoretical calculation of attenuation is significantly more complex than for extinction.